 It is possible to mine Ethereum, using online services such as AWS, or DigitalOcean.
 However, no-one has managed to make this real-time profitable, and you should only take this root if you don't wish to build your own rig and want to speculate on the pricing.

 There are also Ethereum Mining Contracts such as by Genesis Mining.
 These companies provide you with your own dedicated mining rig, and you have to pay for this upfront.
 Again, unless you're speculating heavily on the pricing, these don't tend to be worth it.

 In some cases, your motherboard BIOS might not be set-up correctly straight away.
 If you're adding your GPUs one by one, and at one point your rig crashes, and you've eliminated GPU related issues, then it's likely that your motherboard is the issue.
 Have a look around the forums for help, but often you will need a few settings changing.
 Personally, I've had experience with having to disable switch off some BIOS features and altering allocations, but system setups vary largely so I would say Google is your best friend.

 Fan and temperature: control and monitoring

 Always, always make sure you have a system in place for monitoring your fans and temperature, and you can check on these remotely.
-If you're using Genoil, then the system will try and correct itself, and if you're using ethOS, it will shut down a GPU if there is an overheat issue.
+If you're using Genoil, then the system will try to correct itself, and if you're using ethOS, it will shut down a GPU if there is an overheat issue.
 However, not all miners are created equal, and if you're not careful, you could burn your house down.
-This is one of the reasons why it's so important to continuously monitor your rig and ensure that it runs stable within the first 24 hours.
-Also, bare in mind the heat fluctuations during summer and winter months as those few degrees difference can have a huge impact.
+This is one of the reasons why it's so important to monitor your rig continuously and ensure that it runs stable within the first 24 hours.
+Also, bear in mind the heat fluctuations during summer and winter months as those few degrees difference can have a huge impact.